-Name of body corporate invested Form of business structure Place of incorporation and operation Particulars of issued and paid-up capital Percentage of equity held by a subsidiary Principal activity NYL Holdings, LLC Limited liability company The United States of America US\$1,500,000 divided into 1,000 units 28% Trading of timepieces Zeon America, Inc. Limited liability company The United States of America US\$4,000,000 divided into 4,200 units 20% Trading of timepieces Export Now, Inc. Limited liability company The United States of America US\$11,053 divided into 1,105,273 shares (10.8% treasury stock) 1.6% Provision of online sales and marketing support
+Name of body corporate invested Form of business structure Place of incorporation and operation Particulars of issued and paid-up capital Percentage of equity held by a subsidiary Principal activity NYL Holdings, LLC Limited liability company The United States of America US\$1,500,000 divided into 1,000 units 28% Trading of timepieces Zeon America, Inc. Limited liability company The United States of America US\$4,000,000 divided into 4,200 units 20% Trading of timepieces Export Now, Inc. Limited liability company The United States of America US\$11,053 divided into 1,105,273 shares (10.8% treasury stock) 1.6% Provision of online sales and marketing support UNYQ Design , Inc. Limited liability company The United States of America US\$912,825 divided into 4,710,684 shares 19.5% Manufacturing and trading of prosthetic covers

-- (b) In the opinion of the directors, the group is not in a position to exercise significant influence over the financial and operating policies of NYL and ZAI and accordingly, these investments have not been accounted for as associates. - (c) At 31 March 2014, the directors carried an assessment of the recoverable amount of other financial assets.
-Based on their review, impairment loss of HK\$3,900,000 (2013: HK\$Nil) has been recognised in profit or loss during the year ended 31 March 2014.
+- (b) In the opinion of the directors, the group is not in a position to exercise significant influence over the financial and operating policies of NYL and ZAI.
+Accordingly, these investments have not been accounted for as associates. - (c) At 31 March 2015, the directors carried an assessment of the recoverable amount of other financial assets.
+Based on their review, no additional impairment loss (2014: HK\$3,900,000) was recognised during the year.